tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   due to the wide diversity of clients and servers.
-As discussed in {{downgrade}}, there will be no single “flag day” for PQC authentication; instead, relying parties will have to adopt PQC enforcement gradually, using mechanisms such as continuity signals or learned authenticating party behavior to resist downgrades while maintaining compatibility during the transition.
+As discussed in {{downgrade}}, there will be no single “flag day” for PQC authentication; instead, relying parties will have to adopt PQC enforcement gradually, using mechanisms such as continuity signals or learned authenticated party behavior to resist downgrades while maintaining compatibility during the transition.

 - Closed or enterprise-managed environments: